-Food poisoning occurs when someone becomes sick after eating any type of spoiled or contaminated food.
+Food poisoning occurs when someone becomes sick after eating spoiled or contaminated food.

 The Centers for Disease Control and Prevention (CDC) estimates that millions of Americans become sick every year due to food poisoning.

-In the more severe cases, some people even die due to a foodborne illness.
+Some people even die in more severe cases due to a foodborne illness.

-If you contract a food borne illness such as E-Coli, Salmonella, Botulism, or other types of bacterial disease, it will typically result in a serious sickness.
+If you contract a foodborne illness such as E-Coli, Salmonella, Botulism, or other types of bacterial disease, it will typically result in severe sickness.

-If you or a family member have sustained any type of damages from food poisoning, then you could be eligible to recover financial compensation from the negligent parties involved.
+If you or a family member have sustained any damages from food poisoning, then you could be eligible to recover financial compensation from the negligent parties involved.

 Our law firm can review the details and ensure you are fully compensated for your injuries.
-We will hold any party responsible liable for your food borne illness, including a grocery store, restaurant, and food manufacturers.
+We will hold any party responsible for your foodborne illness, including grocery stores, restaurants, and food manufacturers.

-This includes negotiation with their insurance carriers so you can receive the maximum compensation you are entitled.
+This includes negotiation with their insurance carriers to receive the maximum compensation you are entitled to.

 If you have experienced food poisoning, you know that the distress it causes is severe.
 You may have had to skip a lot of work.